About This Blog

 Mistake #1: Hide Inside Your Box

 You want to be as good as you can, or even better, the best.
-So you dedicate, focus, and eliminate distractions.
-But watch out.
+So you focus, and eliminate distractions, but watch out.
 There is a convergence going on that makes no career, company or industry secure.
 The bookstore becomes a coffee shop.
 Your phone becomes a wallet.
 The steering wheel of your new car takes your pulse.
 Your colleague from a different department suddenly becomes your boss.

 In the year ahead, you can knuckle down, dig deep and learn more about your specialization.
 But don’t let the comfort of familiar turf keep you from roaming far afield for new perspectives and ideas.
 Read outside your normal genre.
 Visit stores you’ve never set foot in.
 Ask your friend in another industry to show you how they do whatever it is they do – and then return the favor.